 Texas LLCs are required to file annual reports with the Texas Secretary of State.
 The annual report includes the LLC's name, registered agent information, and information about its members or managers.

 The filing fee for an annual report in Texas is $0.
-Expedited processing is available for an additional fee.
+Expedited processing is available for an additional fee and a professional registered agent service can help ensure that you do this properly.

 It is important to note that the Texas Secretary of State's office will reject any LLC name that does not meet these requirements.

-Before selecting a name, it is recommended to conduct a name search on the Texas Secretary of State's website to ensure that the name is available.
+Before selecting a name for any Texas LLC, it is recommended to conduct a name search on the Texas Secretary of State's website to ensure that the name is available.
 Additionally, it may be helpful to consult with an attorney or business advisor to ensure that the name complies with all legal requirements and effectively represents the company's brand.
+Also, if you choose to utilize a top LLC formation service, they can help you with this.

 It is important to note that the Texas Secretary of State has the final say on whether a business name is acceptable or not, and there is no guarantee that a proposed name will be approved.
 It is recommended to conduct a thorough search of existing business names and consult with an attorney or business advisor to ensure that the proposed name complies with all legal requirements.